 Jodi graduated from the University of Illinois with a Bachelor of Science degree in Biochemistry and worked in the environmental consulting field for 15 years managing soil and groundwater remediation projects and running her own property due diligence consulting firm.
 As a volunteer in her Catholic parish in Indiana, she spearheaded several environmental and social justice programs that engaged fellow parishioners to live out their faith in action.
 It was during this time that Jodi felt a strong calling to work at the intersection of faith and environment.
 Shortly after relocating to Rockville, she became the ED of IPC and grew the organization's influence on watershed restoration action in Maryland.
 She is married and has two teenage boys.

 Originally from Brooklyn, New York, Bonnie graduated from Florida State University where she had a double major in Communications/Public Relations and Political Science.
 After graduating she worked for several non-profit organizations before embarking on a decade-plus career as a real estate agent.
-She is the mother of 4 boys, and has been volunteering in her kids’ schools, PTAs, chairs the Columbia Jewish Congregation's Green Team, and many other community organizations.
+She is the mother of 4 boys, and has volunteered in her kids’ schools, PTAs, and chaired the Columbia Jewish Congregation's Green Team for a dozen years and currently serves as CJC's representative to the Howard County's Jewish Community Relations Council.
 She enjoys starting new initiatives and fostering collaborations with a variety of people.
-She has a deep commitment to food integrity issues as evidenced by her commitment to a vegan diet and has brought a CSA to her congregation and PTA.
+She has a deep commitment to food integrity issues as evidenced by her commitment to a vegan diet.
 Bonnie looks forward to helping IPC to connect with diverse congregations.
 She understands the barriers they face because she has started so many initiatives in her own community.